AnemoCider/Game-Engine-Arch-Notes/GameEngineArch/01_Foundations/04_Parallelism.md

 ### Memory Ordering Semantics

+Even if interrupts are disabled and reorderings behave correctly, memory ordering can still cause issues, e.g., core 1 writes i and then j into cache, but core 2 may observe j being updated before i in its cache.
-Different CPUs may have different memory ordering behavior, so we need a uniform set of semantics.
+To make it more complicated, different CPUs may have different memory ordering behavior.
+We therefore need a uniform set of semantics to deal with this.

 #### Multicore Cache Coherency Protocols